Updated: 12/14/2023 | Bogotá Travel Guide

 The Transmilenio bus will take you to La Candelaria (a ticket costs only 2,000 COP or $0.60), but it takes much longer than a taxi or Uber will.

 The best way is to take an Uber — drivers always stop at carpark C outside “Arrivals.”
 You may need to ride in the front seat because drivers can get fined for being in certain areas of the airport where they are not allowed.
+We typically stay in Parque 93 and it costs us $12 USD to get to our hotel in the area.

 When booking your transportation to and from Bogota, use Bookaway to find the best routes and prices.